Dimitry4Now/Dimitry4Now/README.md

 ### Automation technician
 **DURA Automotive LLC** | **Skopje** | 2022-04-01 - 2023-03-31

-I had a great honor to work with amazing people and get an amazing skillset.
-I worked as a part of the maintenace team.
-Learned bunch of stuff and got various skills.
-I had the opportunity to work with ABB robots, Siemens PLCs and lots of top tier machines, starting from CNCs, welding applications, glueing, sealing, deburring.
-Having the freedom to explore the limits of each of those machines, and learn the way that those behave was an amazing experience.
+I had the privilege of working with a talented team, where I developed a diverse skill set.
+As part of the maintenance team, I gained hands-on experience with advanced technologies, including ABB robots, Siemens PLCs, and a variety of top-tier machines such as CNCs, welding applications, and systems for gluing, sealing, and deburring.
+This role allowed me the opportunity to explore the capabilities and behaviors of each machine, providing valuable insights into industrial automation and machine maintenance.

 ### Software developer
 **Sorsix** | **Skopje** | 2023-04-01 - Present

-Working on a national healthcare application financed by the **Ministry of Healthcare** called **MojTermin** as well as the national platform for education called **E-Dnevnik** that is financed by the **Ministry of Education and Science**.
-Main technologies used are Java 8 with Tapestry 5.3.8 framework as well as HTML, CSS, Javascript.
-Started as a part of the support team, continued as fullstack developer.
+Currently working on the national healthcare and education systems, focusing on the development and support of features and handling support tickets.
+Key responsibilities include:

+- Developing new features and enhancements for the national healthcare system using Java 8 and Apache Tapestry 5.3.8.
+- Supporting and troubleshooting existing features within both the healthcare and education systems.
-Recently started working on a backend(API) for the mobile application **EDnevnik** that is written in Kotlin.
+- Recently began working on a backend API for a mobile application using Kotlin.

 ## Contact